 Missing corporate bonds

-If you recall from a snapshot of the initial Moderate Portfolio I originally signed up for that 33% of my portfolio was in Corporate bonds with 6% in Government securities.
-However, on December 11, 2015 the account was reallocated.
+When I originally signed up for the moderate portfolio 33% of my portfolio was in Corporate bonds with 6% in government securities.
+However, on Dec.
+11, 2015 the account was reallocated.
 The previous 33% allocation to corporate bonds was cut by over a third to the current 20% and the 6% previously allocated to Government bonds was more than tripled to 19%.
-This change was listed as a Rebalance in my Acorns portfolio but seems more like a reallocation.
+This change was listed as a rebalance in my Acorns portfolio but seems more like a reallocation.

 Other than age-based 529 plans or target retirement fund portfolios which become more conservative as one gets closer to college or retirement, I've never seen a portfolio changed midstream before.
 When I questioned Acorns about this change on their Facebook page, they claimed it was a due to changing market conditions, (i.e., the Feds raising the interest rates).
 I'm keeping an open mind about this but from my vantage point I saw a corporate ETF paying a respectable 3.1% get slashed while bolstering the anemic 0.6% in government securities.
 This was part of the reason I changed my portfolio allocation from Moderate to Aggressive (the Aggressive portfolio holds the lowest percentage in government bonds).
 Plus, I wanted to take advantage of the lower stock prices which have appeared at the beginning of 2016 to potentially boost long term gain.